geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 Thanks to Peter Smythe (AfriGIS) and Jody Garnett (GeoCat) for making this release.

-* Thank you also to those members of the open-source community who diligently responded to our call to test the 2.24-RC release candidate in their own environments with their own data.
-We appreciate your feedback and that you played your part where you could. *
+Thanks to everyone who helped test the release canidate: JP Motaung, Georg Weickelt, Peter Smythe, Tobia Di Pisa, and Giovanni Allegra.

+We would like to thank our 2023 sponsors [North River Geographic Systems Inc](https://northrivergeographic.com/) and [How 2 Map](https://www.how2map.com/) for their financial assistance.

-Keeping GeoServer sustainable requires a long term community commitment.
-If you are unable to contribute time, [sponsorship options](https://github.com/geoserver/geoserver/wiki/Sponsor) are available via OSGeo.
+Keeping GeoServer sustainable requires a long term community commitment If you are were unable to contribute time testing the release candidate, [sponsorship options](https://geoserver.org/sponsor/) are available via OSGeo.

+## Upgrade Notes

+GeoServer strives to maintain backwards compatibility allowing for a smooth upgrade experience.

+We have one minor change to share this release:

+* URL Checks: The [url check security setting](https://docs.geoserver.org/maintain/en/user/security/urlchecks.html) is now enabled by default.

+  In GeoServer 2.22.5 and 2.23.2 this setting was available for use, but was turned off by default.
+  If you are not yet in a position to upgrade to 2.24.0 you may wish to enable recommended setting.

+## Security Considerations

+This release addresses security vulnerabilities and is considered an essential upgrade for production systems.

+This blog post will be updated in due corse with CVE numbers following our coordinated vulnerability disclosure policy.

+See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.

-### IAU authority support and EPSG assumption removal
+## IAU authority support and EPSG assumption removal

 The new gs-iau extension module provides support for planetary CRSs, sourced from the International Astronomical Union.
 This allows users to manage GIS data over the Moon, Mars, or even the Sun, with well known, officially supported codes.